1.1. Legal order – sources of environmental law

-In order to have standing before the national courts it is not necessary to participate in the public consultation phase of the administrative procedure in the EIA procedure.
+In order to have standing before the national courts it is not necessary to participate in the public consultation phase of the administrative procedure.

 9) Fair, equitable - what meaning is given to equality of arms in the national jurisdiction?

 This is not specified in the Danish legislation.
 The notion is in general associated with the administrative appeal system providing a broad and easy access to review of administrative decisions.